 University employee(s) and University departments involved in the Removal of Equipment from the University Premises

-Completes Removal of Equipment from University Campus (Form 2-47), has the form signed by the Department Chair or Director, and sends the form to Asset Management
+Completes Removal of Equipment from University Campus (Form 2-47), has the form signed by the Department Chair or Director, and retains for their records.

 Assumes financial responsibility for the property when the equipment is taken off campus

 Section I. Equipment Removed from Campus for University Use

 University-owned property may be removed from the campus and other university facilities to be used in conducting official business of the University.
 Such property may not be used for personal business.

 When an item of equipment is taken off campus, the individual doing so assumes financial responsibility for the property.

 When equipment is removed from campus for university use, Removal of Equipment from University Campus(Form 2-47) must be completed, signed by the person responsible for the equipment and also signed by the Department Chair or Director.
 A copy should be kept on file in the responsible department and a copy given to the employee.